Google Meet phishing page detected

 Check the “Join” Screen: Authentic Google Meet pages show your profile picture in the top right corner if you are already logged in.
 If the page looks “blank” or asks for a login, close it.

-Use Hardware 2FA: Security keys (like Yubico) prevent hackers from using stolen 2FA codes, as the key is physically tied to the legitimate google.com domain.
+Use Hardware 2FA: Security keys (like Yubico) prevent threat actors from using stolen 2FA codes, as the key is physically tied to the legitimate google.com domain.

 Disable Auto-Invites: Go to your Google Calendar settings and change “Add invitations to my calendar” to “Only if I respond to the invitation by email” to prevent “Ghost” meetings from appearing.